Ion Nicolaescu: DAC Dunajská Streda

 Nicolaescu joined DAC Dunajská Streda of Fortuna Liga in September 2020.
 After mere two days with the club he contributed with two goals to a 5–3 victory over Jablonec, advancing the Slovak side to the Third Round of UEFA Europa League qualifying.

 Maccabi Petah Tikva

 In January 2022, Nicolaescu was loaned to Israeli Premier League club Maccabi Petah Tikva.
 During his loan spell, he scored 5 goals and provided 3 assists in 17 appearances.
 He returned to DAC in June 2022.

 Beitar Jerusalem

 In September 2022, Nicolaescu returned to Israel and signed with Beitar Jerusalem.
 He scored 15 league goals and 3 goals in Israel State Cup during the 2022–23 season, helping Beitar Jerusalem win the Israeli State Cup.
-His three goals in the State Cup games, one against F.C.
-Kafr Qasim on 11 December 2022, one against Hapoel Afula, on 1 February 2023, during the 4–0 win and another goal at the finals against Maccabi Netanya.
+His three goals in the State Cup games, one against Kafr Qasim on 11 December 2022, one against Hapoel Afula, on 1 February 2023, during the 4–0 win and another goal at the finals against Maccabi Netanya.
 Nicolaescu scored four goals in a 6–3 win over Maccabi Netanya in an Israeli Premier League match.